cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 To use the correct path we will add a boolean variable to the main function that tells which path to use and how to process the dataset.
 The addition will be presented later.

-Next we add this boolean variable to the function DeclareVaribles (line 214).
+Next we add the boolean variable to the function DeclareVaribles (line 214).
 The function should take 'isData' as a parameter.

 ```cpp
 auto DeclareVariables(T &df, bool isData)
 ```

-Because the data events do not contain pileup variables, we will add the following code (to line 257) to make sure pileup variables are declared only for simulated events.
+Because the data events do not contain pileup variables, we will add the following code to line 257 to make sure pileup variables are declared only for simulated events.

 ```cpp
 if(!isData){ // for simulated events add also pileup variables